Monday, January 13, 2025

 An image of drones over New Jersey.

-Pentagon spokesperson General Pat Ryder said Thursday that the militaryโ€™s initial assessment, made in consultation with the Department of Homeland Security and the National Security Council, remains unchanged โ€” that the drones are not linked to foreign actors.
+Pentagon spokesperson General Pat Ryder reiterated the militaryโ€™s initial assessment, conducted in consultation with the Department of Homeland Security and the National Security Council, which concluded that the drones are not associated with foreign actors.

-New Jersey Congressman calls on the military to take action
+New Jersey Congressman Calls on the Military to Take Action

-Monmouth County Sheriff Shaun Golden urged people not to take matters into their own hands by shooting at drones, as this would violate state and federal laws.
+Monmouth County Sheriff Shaun Golden has cautioned residents against taking matters into their own hands by attempting to shoot down the drones, emphasizing that such actions would be in violation of both state and federal laws.

-The governor called on Congress to strengthen FAA oversight of drones and give state and local law enforcement more investigative authority.
+Governor Hochul has called upon Congress to enhance the Federal Aviation Administrationโ€™s (FAA) oversight of drones and grant state and local law enforcement agencies greater investigative authority.

-โ€œExpanding these powers for New York State and our colleagues is essential,โ€ she said. โ€œUntil these powers are granted to state and local officials, the Biden administration must step in by deploying additional federal law enforcement agents to New York and the surrounding region to ensure the safety of our critical infrastructure and our people.โ€
+โ€œExpanding these powers for New York State and our fellow jurisdictions is crucial,โ€ she emphasized. โ€œUntil such authority is granted to state and local officials, the Biden administration must intervene by deploying additional federal law enforcement agents to New York and the surrounding region to ensure the safety of our critical infrastructure and our people.โ€

 Drone Sightings in Bernardsville